-6.8.3 End of season results
+6.8.2 End of season results

 Ranking positions are calculated using the best five results.
 In the event of a tie, refer to Rules 2.7 (championship tie break) or 10.18 (ranking tie break).
-Division 4 athletes are not ranked.

-- 6.8.4 Retaining Points on Promotion - 6.8.4.a Any points earned as a paddle up are retained (for that season only) upon promotion to the next division.
+- 6.8.3 Retaining Points on Promotion - 6.8.3.a Any points earned as a paddle up are retained (for that season only) upon promotion to the next division.
 Any points earned in the existing division are lost on promotion.
-Paddle up points are retained for the next division only and are lost on any subsequent promotion in the season. - 6.8.4.b By way of clarification: points cannot be carried over from one year to the next.
+Paddle up points are retained for the next division only and are lost on any subsequent promotion in the season. - 6.8.3.b By way of clarification: points cannot be carried over from one year to the next.
 All points are lost at the end of the season.